chat

 2. Make It Memorable

-The impact of cybercrime can be sobering, but the best way for humans to retain information is by keeping it concise and memorable, and including humor.
-The most impactful training material consists of a few self-deprecating one-liners.
+The consequences of cybercrime can be sobering, but the best way to ensure employees retain information is to keep it concise and memorable—and include humor.
+We're all human, after all.
+The most impactful training materials are the ones that find the right balance between informative and engaging.

-Fun stickers that include slogans or reminders for employees to lock their screens or use complex passwords keep the concept front and center as a ready reminder.
+Another option is fun stickers that include slogans or reminders for employees to lock their screens or use complex passwords, which keep the concept front and center as a ready reminder.
 You can send these out in early October as a way to celebrate the month.

 3. Keep It Fun

-Gamification, competition, and giveaways get people more involved than making them watch boring role-training videos.
+Gamification, competition, and giveaways are much more effective ways to encourage employee participation than making them watch boring role-training videos.

-Our Cybersecurity Awareness Month Resource Kit features four different games to help make improving detection skills more entertaining.
+Our Cybersecurity Awareness Month Resources include six different games to help make improving detection skills more entertaining.
 We also have a Human or ChatGPT?
 Quiz that allows employees to test how well they can tell the difference between human-generated malicious emails and AI-generated.

 4. Include Guest Speakers

-Your employees may be tired of hearing the same information from your team or the training videos through your security awareness platform.
+Your employees may be tired of hearing the same information from members of your internal team or via the training videos in your learning management tools.

-Creating a Lunch and Learn event and inviting a guest speaker to attend is a fun way to engage your employees, and provides a new opportunity to reinforce the message.
-In the past, I’ve had members of the FBI speak, and security vendors are always willing to speak about security trends and how employees can protect themselves.
+Creating a Lunch and Learn event and inviting a guest speaker is a fun way to engage your employees and provides a new opportunity to reinforce the message.
+In the past, I’ve had members of the FBI speak, and it’s always been a hit.
+Security vendors are also always willing to discuss security trends and how employees can protect themselves.

 5. Start a Year-Long Program